meganwang08/microtubule-catastrope/page04_interactive_fig1.md

 ---

 ## Figure Description
 Below is an example of an embedded interactive figure.
-It generates two-dimensional random walks of 10,000 steps each time the button is clicked.
+It generates a stripbox plot on the left used to visualize the data across different concentrations of tubulin.
-Moving the slider shows you in finer detail the position and history of the past 500 steps.
+On the right, we should that for all concentrations of tubulin, our proposed model does not fit well to the measured data.

 <!-- The below line includes the interactive figure.
 Do not change! -->
 <center>